-There have been many occasions when the two of us argue and then it literally results in us laughing at how silly or in some cases, crazy we are being.
+There have been many occasions when the two of us argue and then it always results in us laughing at how silly or in some cases, crazy we are being.

-These gifts are invaluable.
 If you haven’t found your love story just yet, then I guarantee that a love story worth sharing will be one where the both of you, shower one another with gifts, that you can’t put a price tag on.
+These gifts are truly invaluable.

-There are so many beautiful love stories out there, but ours is my favorite. ❤️
+There are so many beautiful love stories out there, but ours is my favourite. ❤️

 14 years ago we took photos in the sticker photo booth at Metrotown.
 Today marks our 8 year wedding anniversary, and here we are still having some good old photo booth fun.
 This man right here, he made sure I went back to school after I dropped out in high school.
 He has seen me at my worst, believed in me when I didn't always believe in myself, and is always pushing me to be the best version of me.
 He makes me laugh, when I'm supposed to be getting mad.
 He always saves me the last bite.
 He charges my phone for me when I forget ( cause he knows how much I love this thing).
 He stood in line at these photo booths while I socialized with friends.
 He doesn't give a shit what anybody thinks.
 He will dance like no ones watching; anytime, anywhere.
 He loves my family like his own.
 I also know I'm still in love because when I think about him, I cry happy tears, even at rap concerts and most recently at the Chippendales show!
 I could go on and on.
 In short, this man has made me a better woman.
 So ladies, if you're going to get married, marry a man like this one.
 A man who selflessly wants you to be…simply who you were created to be!
 Happy anniversary @chaleeko I love you.